Fagrell/cleanqt.io-posts/21-aug-2018/post.md

 set(CMAKE_CXX_FLAGS -std=c++11)
 ```

 Let's start with the first line.
-The `-Wall` compiler option is used to to enable all GCC compiler's warning messages.
+The `-Wall` compiler option is used to enable all GCC compiler's warning messages.
 However, it will not only apply to the current sources but also to all _directories and sources below_.
 Perhaps this is the intention, but it's likely to lead to some issues along the development road.

 Imagine that you're working on a big project with a hierarchy of many targets and the top level project has added the `-Wall` flag.
 In your specific subproject you're only interested in certain warnings.
 How would you solve this?
 You could potentially add `remove_definitions("-Wall")` in your CMake file or perhaps temporary remove the `"-Wall"` flag from the top level.
 But what if you accidentally commit the change?
 Also someone who's new to CMake might struggle more when resources are leaked from one project to another.
 A modern approach is to apply the property on the target itself by declaring it within the PRIVATE scope: